Nabin-09/Python-Introductory-Course/README.md

 - Assert and Raises keyword
 - Unit testing on folders and multiple files

+### Level 5 : File I/O

+- Text and CSV files
+- open and file methods
+- with keyword
+- Rows and column handling in CSV
+- Sorting the items
+- Lamda functions
+- CSV package

 ## Author

 This course is created and maintained by [Nabin](https://github.com/Nabin-09).